JWintersprofpicbw.jpg

 I am fascinated by the confluence of history, memory, and museums.

-My research looks at the intersections of American history, Native American history, and memory studies with an eye toward how these were reflected in museum spaces.
-I explore how these memories created spaces that were not only important zones of contact where these histories collided, but were also spaces shaped by individuals who built and interpreted them.
-I am endlessly fascinated by the ways in which these individuals defied or reinforced damaging stereotypes, shaped public knowledge and historical memory, influenced American and Native Americans’ sense of their own national or cultural identities, influenced politics and political culture, and embedded that work in spaces that still exist as monuments to the many ways that “authenticity” and identity—in all their forms—were shaped and challenged over time.
+My research looks at the intersections of early American history, Native American history, and memory studies.
+I am endlessly fascinated by how Indigenous and American historical figures used the levers of colonial power and culture for their own ends and, in the process, shaped public knowledge and historical memory, influenced Americans’ sense of their own national or cultural identities, and embedded that work in spaces that still exist today as monuments to the many ways that cultures came together and informed one another over time.

 As a college educator, I am also interested in exploring the many ways that these topics can enrich classroom pedagogy.
 I encourage students to read unfamiliar sources and scholarship and to engage with varied museum exhibitions, digital history projects, and the public history sites in their own backyards.
 These exposures remind them that history is more than names and dates—history is us.